takipipo/stak/README.md

 }
 ```

-- Message can be group using categorization parameter such as `category` this category is used to distinct message within the same **inbox**.
+- Message can be groupped using categorization parameter such as `category` this category is used to distinct message within the same **inbox**.
 - Message body can be custom json.
 Schema can be used to help speec up message parsing.
 - Message has aging.
 The againg is provided for reducing unwanted data cost.